top of page

 Consumer product design

 I have extensive knowledge of consumer behaviors with product design.
 I enjoy exploring the emotional connections consumers have with brands.
 Specifically, the way consumers think and feel about products.
-I also enjoy solving problems within the marketplace to identify areas of opportunity and better connect users to the brands they support and love.
+I also enjoy solving problems to identify opportunities and better connect users to the brands they support and love.

 sn-pain.jpg